QTSumm: Query-Focused Summarization over Tabular Data: Query-Focused Table Summarization

-\textbf{BLEU}~\cite{papineni-etal-2002-bleu} computes the geometric average of the precision over output text’s n-grams.
+We develop a comprehensive approach for evaluating QTSumm, incorporating both automated and human evaluation.
+We adopt following popular automated evaluation metrics: \textbf{BLEU}~\cite{papineni-etal-2002-bleu} computes the geometric average of the precision over output text’s n-grams.
 We used SacreBLEU~\cite{post-2018-call} that produces comparable and reproducible BLEU scores. \textbf{ROUGE}~\cite{rouge} measures the word overlap between the candidate and reference summaries.
-We reported F1 score for ROUGE-L (longest common subsequences). \textbf{BERTScore}~\cite{BERTScore} computes the similarity between the reference and generated summary using contextual word embeddings. \textbf{LitePyramids}~\cite{scu} uses a semantic role labeling model to decompose the reference summary into several more fine-grained semantic triplets, each of which contains a single fact from the reference.
-It then reports an entailment score between these decomposed semantic triplets and the generated summary.
+We reported F1 score for ROUGE-L (longest common subsequences). \textbf{METEOR}~\cite{banarjee2005} is based on a generalized concept of unigram matching between the machine-produced translation and human-produced reference translations. \textbf{BERTScore}~\cite{BERTScore} computes the similarity between the reference and generated summary using contextual word embeddings. \textbf{TAPAS-Acc}~\cite{herzig-etal-2020-tapas, liu-etal-2022-plog} is a reference-free metric that uses TAPAS~\cite{herzig-etal-2020-tapas} fine-tuned on the TabFact dataset~\cite{2019TabFactA} as the backbone to evaluate the faithfulness of generation. \textbf{AutoACU}~\cite{liu2023revisiting} is an interpretable and reference-based summarization evaluation system that exhibits better alignment with human judgements.
+The A2CU first extracts atomic content units (ACUs) from the generated summary and then evaluates them against reference.
+A3CU is an accelerated version of A2CU that directly computes the similarity between two text without extracting ACUs, but with the similar evaluation target.
+We use F1 score of A3CU for evaluation.
+For \textbf{human evaluation}, the summaries from different models were evaluated by experts from three criteria (i.e., \emph{comprehensiveness}, \emph{faithfulness}, and \emph{fluency}) that have been discussed in Section~\ref{sec:principle}.
+Each summary was scored from 1 (worst) to 5 (best) for each criteria, with the final score averaged across different evaluators.